jamesdidathing/py-frameworks/README.md

 This README guide provides step-by-step instructions on how to set up a repository for practicing with Python frameworks, using a virtual environment (venv).
 The repository will serve as a dedicated workspace to explore and develop Dash applications.

+## Current Progress
+- Created home page that displays a couple of mock posts by users, and implements template inheritance for a homepage link.
+- Added a login page using flask-wtf to create a form.

 ## Prerequisites

 Before proceeding with the repository setup, ensure that you have the following installed: